SebastianGnann/CAMELS_Matlab/README.md

 # CAMELS_Matlab
-Loads CAMELS, CAMELS-GB, and CAMELS-BR data from original files and saves data as Matlab struc files.
+Loads CAMELS, CAMELS-CL, CAMELS-GB, and CAMELS-BR data from original files and saves data as Matlab struc files.
-CAMELS, CAMELS-CL, CAMELS-GB (TO DO: update to new format), and CAMELS-BR data are saved locally.
+The data and the resulting struc files are saved locally, you can find the links to the datasets below.

 To limit file size, only one P and PET product is loaded:
-- for CAMELS US, PET is calculated using a calibrated Priestley-Taylor coefficient which is now set to the default value of 1.26
+- for CAMELS US, PET is calculated using a calibrated Priestley-Taylor coefficient which is now set to the default value of 1.26.
+Observed time series are extracted from the model output files.
-- for CAMELS CL, MSWEP P and HARGREAVES PET are used
+- for CAMELS CL, MSWEP P and HARGREAVES PET are used.
-- for CAMELS GB, PET without interception correction is used
+- for CAMELS GB, PET without interception correction is used.
-- for CAMELS BR, CHIRPS P, GLEAM PET, and CPC T are used
+- for CAMELS BR, CHIRPS P, GLEAM PET, and CPC T are used.

 ## Papers describing datasets: